Jeremy Kapinos: Pittsburgh Steelers

 On December 7, 2010, he was signed by the Steelers to replace the injured Daniel Sepulveda, who tore the ACL in his non-kicking leg.
 Kapinos was going to wear the number 3, which had been worn earlier in the season by longtime kicker Jeff Reed prior to his release, but eventually decided to wear number 13 instead, being the first Steeler to don that number since quarterback Bill Mackrides wore it last in 1954.
 Kapinos punted in Super Bowl XLV as a Steeler, setting a Super Bowl record for average punting yardage (3 for 51 avg).
 The Steelers lost the Super Bowl to the Green Bay Packers by a score of 31–25.
 He was released at the end of the 2011 preseason after a position battle with a once-again healthy Sepulveda.

 Kapinos re-joined the Steelers prior to Week 9 of the 2011 NFL season after Sepulveda was placed on injured reserve for the season.

 The team signed him to a one-year contract that offseason, offering Kapinos an exclusive rights free agent tender on February 22, 2012.
 He signed the tender on April 16, 2012.
-Kapinos was waived/injured during final cuts on August 31, 2012 after being unable to punt due to an injury.
+Kapinos was waived/injured during final cuts on August 31, 2012, after being unable to punt due to an injury.

-Free agency

-Kapinos was a one-week practice squad addition for the Steelers as they prepared for fellow left-footed punter Sepulveda.